top of page

 Online Communities

-Facebook Groups: There are numerous Facebook groups dedicated to ADHD support, where members can share resources, tips, and encouragement.
+• Facebook Groups: There are numerous Facebook groups dedicated to ADHD support, where members can share resources, tips, and encouragement including mine Untangle ADHD

 Tools and Apps

 Technology can be a powerful ally in managing ADHD.
-Here are some tools and apps designed to help individuals stay organized and focused.
+Here are some tools and apps designed to help individuals stay organised and focused.

 Focus and Productivity Apps